 2020 has been an interesting year for me.
 My circle of friends is very small and I’ve even lost people who I’ve known for over a decade.

-But what I found is that the quality of friendships remaining is of an outstanding level.
+But what I found is that the quality of friendships remaining is at an outstanding level.

 Gone are the people who diminished me.